davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2015-12-18__ Using accuracy (acc) as scoring method

+This was really interesting.
+I fudged the code a bit but managed to get optimiseFactorSet() to work with acccuracy (TP + TN) / (TP +FP +FN +TN) as a score to optimise.
+Accuracy is basically the proportion of all sequence in the correct class.

+It began with what looked like good scores for the targets.

+	[1] "Round 1 .
+Marks on target layer: 77537 , Coverage: 8026071 , Regions with a hit: 2068 , Targets Hit: 2553 , Chrom size: 51304566 , Target count: 4070 , Target coverage: 1628000"
+	[1] "Round 1 .
+OldScore 0.554783338607464 NewScore 0.768401309130101 Better?"
+	[1] "Yes!"
+	[1] "x16"
+	[1] "Round 2 .
+Marks on target layer: 57081 , Coverage: 3569626 , Regions with a hit: 1444 , Targets Hit: 1762 , Chrom size: 51304566 , Target count: 4070 , Target coverage: 1628000"
+	[1] "Round 2 .
+OldScore 0.768401309130101 NewScore 0.876863460548262 Better?"
+	[1] "Yes!"

+but very quickly 'decided' to ignore the promoters and optimised to mimismise the False positives, which is easy if it just doesn't mark very much.

+	[1] "Round 3 .
+Marks on target layer: 186 , Coverage: 12566 , Regions with a hit: 4 , Targets Hit: 5 , Chrom size: 51304566 , Target count: 4070 , Target coverage: 1628000"
+	[1] "Round 3 .
+OldScore 0.876863460548262 NewScore 0.970420397660052 Better?"
+	[1] "Yes!"
+	[1] "x16"
+	[1] "Round 4 .
+Marks on target layer: 180 , Coverage: 11828 , Regions with a hit: 4 , Targets Hit: 5 , Chrom size: 51304566 , Target count: 4070 , Target coverage: 1628000"
+	[1] "Round 4 .
+OldScore 0.970420397660052 NewScore 0.970437695540015 Better?"
+	[1] "Yes!"
+	[1] "x16"

+Note the sudden drop from 57081 regions (3.5Mb) to 186 regions (12.5kb).
+It reached accuracy of 0.97 in 4 rounds (x16 cores) and I stopped the job.

+So, 'accuracy' is very good at not marking bits of the genome containing promoters when the promoters are a small fraction of the genome.
+However, for defining where such promoters are 'accurately', it is not much use.

+__ADDENDUM__ I subsequently noted that the number of TSS hit had begun to increase again by the 8th cycle.
+So I renamed the run (acc) and restarted it with logging every iteration.

+__TODO__  Start directing the STDOUT and STDERR error logs to the output directory for each run.
+They are too informative to lose.
+__TODO__  I think I've considered this before, but will need some way to (visually?) summarise the resulting factorsets.
+Do they have an excess of a type of factor (currently limited by me)?
+Do they feature certain types of binding/modifying early or late in the binding order?
+Are they simply finding GC rich (or AT poor) regions?
+Do some have more influence on the output than others?

 __2015-12-17__
 Killed the chr7 parallel job started on 10/12/2015.
 Only managed 500 rounds in a week.
 Are large chromosome going to be too large to handle.
 Could they mutate into slow runs?
 Maybe build in an execution time limit for each modification set.